openstack/openstack-manuals/doc/common/glossary.rst

       SSH.
 Object Storage does not support object encryption at the application level but may support storage that uses disk encryption.

-   database ID

-      A unique ID given to each replica of an Object Storage database.

-   database replicator

-      An Object Storage component that copies changes in the account, container, and object databases to other nodes.

-   Database service (trove)

-      An integrated project that provides scalable and reliable Cloud Database-as-a-Service functionality for both
-      relational and non-relational database engines.

    Data loss prevention (DLP) software

       Software programs used to protect sensitive information